Fall 2025 Returning Student Housing Selection

 Commonly Asked Questions

-You’ll reply all to the email sent to you by Sarah Chamberlain Truax on March 20th and indicate you’d like to live in the same room.
-Your email response must be sent by Thursday, March 23rd at 12PM (noon)
+Reply to the email sent by Sarah Truax on March 17th and indicate that you would like to stay in the same room.
+Your response must be sent by Wednesday, March 19th, at 12 PM (noon).

-Can I reserve my room then try to get a better room at housing lottery?
+Can I reserve my room then try to get a better room at Housing Lottery?

 Why do I have this lottery number?